wp-cms/wp-cms/README.md

 * WP Coding Standards applied to the whole core
 * ClassicPress Plugins/Themes directory integrated

+But you can use the current 0.0.x version, you will get core updates and it will work fine.

+I'm using this version for [wpcms.dev](https://wpcms.dev/)

 # Key points of the WP CMS philosophy

 ## KEY NUMBER 1 - "Remove Bloat"